miftahfaridhh/vetracker/README.md

 - open your localhost/phpmyadmin on your browser

-- make a new database with the name 'brocket'
+- make a new database with the name 'laravel'

 - open cmd/terminl again, type
 ```bash